Xiomara7/compilers/chap2/README.md

-We're writing a lexer for the liger language.
+### We're writing a lexer for the liger language.

-The reserved words of the language are:
+**The reserved words of the language are:

-...
 while, for, to, break, let, in, end, function, var, type, array, if, then, else, do, of, nil.

-The punctuation symbols used in the language are:
+**The punctuation symbols used in the language are:

-...
 , : ; ( ) [ ] { } . + - * / = <> < <+ >+ & | :=

 The string value that I'm returning for a string literal have the following escape sequences translated into their meanings.